function to specify what happens when knob is turned def printValue(value): print value # replace this with whatever needs to happen knob = Rotary(5, 5, 100, 100, -100, 100, 0, printValue, Color.WHITE, Color.BLACK, Color.RED, 1, 300) display1.add(knob)

-A rotary is is oriented vertically (with 0 and max at bottom).
-It is specified by two diagonal corners, min and max values, the function to call when the user interacts with it, its various colors (background, foreground, and outline), its outline thickness, and the arc length of the rotary (a reasonable value is 300 degrees, with the maximum being 360 degrees, a full circle.).
+Rotary objects are created using the following function.
+A rotary is specified by two diagonal corners, its min and max values, the function to call when the user interacts with it, its various colors (background, foreground, and outline), its outline thickness, and how much it turns (a reasonable value is 300 degrees, with the maximum being 360 degrees, a full circle).

 You can create a rotary as follows: